Doctor Salary Guides Australia

 Consultant specialists represent the most senior tier of medical practice, and their earnings reflect this.
 Whether in public hospitals, private practice, or a combination of both, consultants enjoy some of the highest remuneration in the medical profession.
 Discover what influences consultant pay.

-The salary ranges in our guides are intended to provide general context and should be used as a starting point for your own research and salary discussions.
-Actual earnings vary depending on individual circumstances, employer policies, market conditions, and other factors.
-Speaking with a specialist medical recruiter is the best way to get current, relevant salary information for your specific situation and career goals.
+Salary ranges in these guides are intended as general context and a starting point for your own research and negotiations.
+Actual earnings vary with individual circumstances, employer policies, and market conditions.
+A specialist medical career partner can give you current, relevant salary information specific to your situation and goals.

-Keep in mind that total remuneration extends well beyond base salary.
-Superannuation contributions, salary packaging options, professional development allowances, relocation assistance, and leave entitlements all add real value to a package.
-When evaluating a role, look at the full picture rather than the headline salary figure alone.
+Also keep in mind that total remuneration goes well beyond base salary.
+Superannuation contributions, salary packaging, professional development allowances, relocation assistance, and leave entitlements all add real value to a package.
+When you are evaluating a role, look at the full picture rather than just the headline number.

 Want Personalised Salary Advice?